Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 After fasting, a bland diet consisting of boiled chicken (with the skin removed) and rice or hamburger (with the fat drained off) and rice may help the stomach settle.
 It is important that the rice be the bulky part of the meal.
 This diet must be offered 2–3 times a day in small meals.
 Then if the dog gets better the regular diet may be reintroducing gradually over the next few days.
 Unflavored Pedialyte or Gatorade may be added to the water bowl to replace lost electrolytes.

 However, when the vomiting is persistent and diarrhea copious, the dog may dehydrate quickly and home treatments may not suffix.
 The dog may get lethargic, listless, refuse food, and blood may appear in the stools.

 While the symptoms of this condition may be pretty worrisome for the owner, when caught early, treatment is much easier and effective.
-Cases left going on for too long may cause complications and also potentially death.
+Cases left going on for too long may cause complications and are also potentially deadly.
 The reason behind this is that untreated gastroenteritis will cause major dehydration.
 With major dehydration, the red blood cell count will increase consistently causing the blood to concentrate and thus, become thicker.
 Thick blood will cause an often irreversible and deadly condition called "disseminated intravascular coagulation."
 So, the saying better safe than sorry proves very savvy when it comes down to a dog having serious "Gastro" and "Enteron" inflammation.